-More recently, we have been using cichlids as a model system to explore modularity and integration of the lateral line canals in the dermatocranium, and the behavioral role of the lateral line system in fishes with widened lateral line canals (NSF Grant IOS-0843307).
-Of the five cranial lateral line canal morphologies, widened canals are known to be more sensitive to hydrodynamic stimuli and are considered to be an adaptation for the non-visual detection of prey.
-However, species that have widened canals and that are suitable for laboratory studies are rare.
-We are using two genera of Lake Malawi (Africa) cichlid fishes (Aulonocara stuartgranti [widened canals], and Tramitichromis sp. [narrow canals]) for a study that uses comparative anatomical, developmental and behavioral approaches.
-This work will have important implications for our understanding of the evolution of feeding habits of cichlids in the African Rift Lakes, of marine and freshwater fishes that feed on benthic prey, and those in disturbed habitats in which non-visual predators may have an ecological advantage.
-This work has revealed:
+Five cranial lateral line canal phenotypes are found among bony fishes (Webb, 2014b).
+Widened canals are known to be more sensitive than narrow canals to hydrodynamic stimuli and are considered to be an adaptation for the non-visual detection of prey.
+However, species with widened canals that are also suitable for laboratory studies are rare.
+We are using two species of Lake Malawi (Africa) cichlid fishes (Aulonocara stuartgranti [widened canals], and Tramitichromis sp. [narrow canals]) for comparative anatomical, developmental, and behavioral studies that seek to understand structure-function-behavioral relationships in the lateral line system.
+Outcomes of this work have important implications for our understanding of the evolution of feeding habits of cichlids in the African Rift Lakes, of marine and freshwater fishes that feed on benthic prey, and of fishes in disturbed, eutrophic habitats in which non-visual predators may have an ecological advantage.

-- The convergent evolution of widened canals among teleost fishes in order to define common features of anatomy that might reveal convergent functional attributes.
+- The convergent evolution of widened canals among teleost fishes is being studied in order to define common features of anatomy that might reveal convergent functional attributes.

-- The utility of µCT in the imaging and quantification of the morphology of the cranial lateral line canal system among species.
+- We have demonstrated the utility of µCT in the imaging and quantification of the morphology of the cranial lateral line canal system among species (e.g., Webb, et al., 2014).
 See the µCT Imaging page.